 Tips for Buying a Diamond Engagement Ring

 So you're ready to propose.
 But are you ready to buy the diamond ring?
 Getting the right engagement ring is a very important step to arranging the perfect proposal.
-Nowadays, many couples are willing to pick out the engagement ring together.
+These days, many couples are willing to pick out the engagement ring together.
 But if you're going for the most dramatic impact possible, you'll want to keep it a surprise.
 Here are a few tips for getting the ring just right.

 Take her shopping.
 Next time you go to the mall with your girlfriend, steer her toward a jewelry store.
 If this is out-of-the-ordinary behavior for you, tell her you're looking for a new watch–but spend some time checking out the diamond engagement rings.
 Most women love to look at jewelry, even when they're not expecting to buy.
 Engage her in conversation about the rings.
 Notice the styles she likes and which rings she looks at the longest.